NifTK/NiftyNet/CONTRIBUTING.md

-We'd like to follow this python style guide: [pythonstyle]
+We'd like to follow this python style guide: [pep8]

 > Please be consistent.
 > If you're editing code, take a few minutes to look at the code around you and